75asu/personal-site/content/_index.markdown

 title: Home
 ---

-# Asutosh Panda

 ## Hey, I'm Asutosh 👋

-Known in the tech wildlands as `75asu`.
+You can find me as `75asu` in the internet.
 I'm a software engineer, a DevOps tinkerer, a Go enthusiast, and your friendly neighborhood automation wizard.
 Been building stuff for 5 years — and breaking things (intentionally!) to learn faster.

 ## 🔧 My Superpowers